Slaymish/Java-GPT-Assistant/README.md

 ## Installation
 1. Clone the repository
 2. Navigate to the project directory
-3. Build the project with Maven: mvn package
+3. Build the project with Maven
 4. Run the project: java -jar target/Java-GPT-Assistant-1.0-SNAPSHOT.jar